pyenv/pyenv/README.md

 brew upgrade pyenv
 ```

-To switch from a release to the latest development version of Pyenv, use:
+To switch from a release to the latest development head of Pyenv, use:

 ```sh
 brew uninstall pyenv